 - 1. Go to Incident > Attack Map. - 2.
-At the bottom of the Attack Map, click and drag in the timestamp indicator to identify a start and end time. - Click the Filter Input box to choose a different filter type and type values.
+At the bottom of the Attack Map, drag the timestamp indicator to identify a start and end time.
+Move the left red arrow to change the start time, move the right red arrow to change the end time. - 3.
+Click the Filter Input box to choose a different filter type and type values.

 You can input multiple arguments with different filter types.
 All the filter arguments and the time indicator arguments are considered "AND" conditions.